yutaplug/LumiBot/replit.md

 ### Slash Commands
 - `/minky` - Get a random Minky cat image (displayed in pink embed)
-- `/addresponder` - Add a new autoresponder with trigger phrase, response message, and optional channel restriction
+- `/addresponder` - Add a new autoresponder with trigger phrase, response message, and optional channel restriction (Admin only)
+- `/deleteresponder` - Delete an autoresponder by trigger phrase (Admin only)
 - `/install` - Get Kettu installation instructions (ephemeral, interactive buttons for Android/iOS)

 ### Autoresponder